 Tweens can do a lot of grown-up things.

 Grandparents can share activities with tweens on an almost adult basis.
 You don’t have to play Candyland; tweens can play real card games.
-When you scrapbook or cook or go bowling, you may find that their skills are approaching your own.
+When you cook or go bowling or create a photo book, you may find that their skills are approaching your own.
 If you are playing video games or doing a computer search, you probably will find that their skills are far past yours!

 Tweens aren't so much work.